 • I hold a Diploma in Therapeutic Counselling specialising in Solution Focused Therapy, Cognitive Behavioural Therapy (CBT), Schema Therapy, Transactional Analysis and Relationship counselling.
 The counselling methods that I use are systemic approaches, which means that they are helpful for working with individuals within the contexts of their environments and their relationships, but also in situations where there may be more than one person involved, for example working with couples, families, groups or teams.
 I am a voluntary counsellor for Mind, the mental health charity, in Hertfordshire, where I work with clients coping with a variety of mental health and emotional issues.

 •I hold the Master Practitioner award for Eating Disorders and Obesity from the National Centre for Eating Disorders which includes a certificate in nutritional skills.
 As such I have passed their rigorous training and assessment processes to demonstrate that I am able to work with people coping with all types of eating disorders including Anorexia Nervosa, Bulimia Nervosa, Purging Disorder, Binge Eating Disorder, Night Eating Syndrome and others, as well as body dysmorphia and body image issues.
-I have undertaken additional training in approaches for working with eating disorders at the Maudsley Hospital/Kings College IoPPN.
+I have undertaken additional training in approaches for working with eating disorders at the Maudsley Hospital/Kings College IoPPN and the British Psychological Society (BPS).
 I am also trained to work with obesity and weight problems.
 This is an area of great interest to me and one which I continue to study.

 • I am a certified NLP Practitioner and Emotional Freedom Technique (EFT) practitioner

-• I have received further professional development training in:
+• I have received further professional training in: